 NBODY6++ runs in the SPMD (Single Program Multiple Data) Scheme.
-It means when you start the parallel NBODY6++ run on n cores (by using the command ( $mpirun -np n \dots$ ), n identical copies of the program will start.
-In parallel sections these copies of the code share their work and communicate data with each other through the MPI functions in the code.
+It means when you start the parallel NBODY6++ run on n nodes (by using the command mpirun -np n ...), n identical copies of the program will start.
+In parallel sections these copies of the code share their work and communicate data with each other through a software package called MPI (message passing interface).
+Every node is using its GPU.

 NBODY6++ uses for communication a copy algorithm (all new information is copied immediately to all nodes); other algorithms are ring algorithm or (hyper)systolic algorithm, see Dorband, Hemsendorf, Merritt, 2003 (Journ.
 Comp.
 Phys.); Makino (2002).
 If the number of particles per node is large enough, all algorithms scale equally well.
-The similar but simpler phiGRAPE and phiGPU codes by Berczik and others (see e.g. Harfst et al. 2007, New Astronomy) use a mixed algorithm.

-The copy algorithm in NBODY6++ is implemented manually with MPI\SENDRECV.
-Current modern implementations of MPI\BCAST will be equally efficient.
+The copy algorithm in NBODY6++ is implemented manually with MPI_SENDRECV.
+Current modern implementations of MPI_ALLREDUCE will be equally efficient.